 - A sandblasted limestone should not have deep, wide gouges in the surface.
 These indicate potential area of future decay due to a different makeup in the layering of the limestone.

 - Always look at the back of dark limestones.
-Be ware of thin dark grey or black veins.
+Be wary of thin dark grey or black veins.
 These often indicate silt line which will allow for rapid decay in the stone.

 What to watch out for with Travertine: